sapegin/washingcode-book/manuscript/book.md

 _Tip: Using a third-party library, like [Yup](https://github.com/jquense/yup) or [Joi](https://github.com/hapijs/joi) will make code even shorter and save you from writing validation functions yourself._

 You may feel that I have to many similar examples in this book, and you’re right.
-But I think such code is so common, and readability and maintainability benefits of the refactoring are huge, so it’s worth repeating.
+But I think such code is so common, and readability and maintainability benefits of replacing conditions with tables are so huge, so it’s worth repeating.
 So here is one more (the last one, I promise!) example:

 ```js
 const getDateFormat = format => {